huuaho/umg-headless/docs/search/SearchPage.md

 ## Overview

 The Search page (`apps/*/app/search/page.tsx`) provides full-text search across all articles.
-It displays paginated results with article cards showing thumbnails, metadata, and excerpts.
-Used by all three apps (UMG, Echo Media, International Spectrum) — each app has its own copy in `app/search/page.tsx`.
+Each app's search page is a thin wrapper that imports the shared `SearchContent` component from `@umg/ui` (`packages/ui/SearchContent.tsx`).
+Results are displayed as paginated article cards with thumbnails, metadata, and excerpts.

 ## URL Structure